utkarshcmu/grafana.org/content/blog/2018-09-21-timeshift-ep61.md

 +++

 ### Welcome to TimeShift
-This week we're sharing articles covering Grafana's alpha Explore UI, the many ways Logicify uses Grafana, building your own centralized monitoring stack, and more.
+This week we share articles covering Grafana's alpha Explore UI, the many ways Logicify uses Grafana, building your own centralized monitoring stack, and more.

 See something we missed?
 Know of an article that might be a good fit for an upcoming issue?
 [Contact us](mailto:hello@grafana.com)!
 <br />